antonpichka/library_architecture_mvvm_modify/package/README.md

 - - Yes
 - Class Types:
 - - KeysNamedServiceUtility - a class that stores keys for a particular service:
-- - - Variables names (constants):
+- - - Global variables name (constants):
+- - - - Name length - infinite
 - - - - NamedQQNamedFirst(QQNamedSecond):
 - - - - - () - optional
 - - - - - Named - some kind of class